wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

-From Schrodinger you can compute the energy levels, which most of us did at somepoint, although now, I can't remember how it was done.
+From Schrodinger you can compute the energy levels, which most of us did at some-point, although now, I can't remember how it was done.
 That's not important.
 The important is to internalize that the energy levels in bound electrons are discrete.